diet lemon

 35. Q: Tell us about your studio setup.

-36. A: I primarily work in Logic Pro X for my DAW on my iMac Pro 32gb ram (2020).
+36. A: I primarily work in Logic Pro X and Ableton Live Suite on my iMac Pro 32gb ram (2020).
 It's capable of handling very large projects, which works effortlessly alongside a plethora of stock and 3rd party plugins to treat and expand any soundscape.

 37. Q: What other musicians or music production professionals inspire you?